sensu/sensu-docs/content/sensu-go/5.21/reference/agent.md

 {{% notice note %}}
 **NOTE**: For HTTP `POST` requests to the agent /events API, check [spec attributes](../checks/#spec-attributes) are not required.
-In that case, the spec attributes (including `handlers`) are listed as individual [top-level attributes](../checks/#top-level-attributes) instead, and there is no `spec` object in the check definition.
+When doing so, the spec attributes (including `handlers`) are listed as individual [top-level attributes](../checks/#top-level-attributes) instead, and there is no `spec` object in the check definition.
 {{% /notice %}}

 {{< code shell >}}